LinkNacional/integration-rede-for-woocommerce/README.txt

 == Changelog ==
 # 3.10.1 - 2025/05/07
-* Fix debit payment issue with Maxipago.
+* Fix description of payment methods.

 # 3.10.0 - 2025/07/08
 * Add compatibility with PRO interest or discount information in the checkout.